Nootropics vs Adderall: what is the best supplement for brain focus? The answer may surprise you.

-When it comes to supplements for focus and concentration, nootropics have Adderall beat by a mile.
+When it comes to supplements for focus and concentration, nootropics have Adderall.
 Unlike Adderall, for example, most nootropics are available without a prescription.
 The pharmaceutical ingredients in Adderall can potentially cause adverse health consequences, particularly when used off-label by adults who just want to sharpen their thinking.
 Adderall can also be habit-forming, trigger an increase in blood pressure, cause a fast heartbeat, and even lead to tremors or other serious effects.

 Nootropics, on the other hand, can enhance overall cognition, intensify focus, improve memory and retention, and boost energy, mostly without side effects.
 People often find that they can study or focus on work for longer after taking nootropics than they could before.
 In other words, natural nootropics provide more benefits than Adderall without the drawbacks.